Shugur-Network/relay/docs/CONFIGURATION.md

 Configuration for connecting to the CockroachDB database.

+> **🔒 Security Note**: In production environments, always use secure connections with proper SSL certificates.
+See [Bare Metal Installation](./BARE-METAL.md) for certificate setup details.

 | YAML Key | Environment Variable | Description | Default |
 | :--- | :--- | :--- | :--- |
 | `SERVER` | `SHUGUR_DATABASE_SERVER` | The hostname or IP address of the database server. | `localhost` |